-9. Managing Allegations Against Staff and Volunteers:
+9. Managing Allegations Against Staff and Volunteers

-We will prevent people who pose risks to children from working in our academy by ensuring that all individuals working in any capacity at our academy have been subjected to safeguarding checks in line with the statutory guidance Keeping Children Safe in Education (September 2020).
+We will prevent people who pose risks to children from working in our academy by ensuring that all individuals working in any capacity at our academy have been subjected to safeguarding checks in line with the statutory guidance Keeping Children Safe in Education.

-At Kingsmoor academy we recognise the possibility that adults working in the academy may harm children.
-Any concerns about the conduct of adults in the academy (including supply staff and volunteers) should be taken to the Principal without delay (or where that is not possible, to the Designated Safeguarding Lead); any concerns about the Principal should go to the Chair of the Local Academy Committee who will ensure that appropriate actions and referrals are followed/made to the LADO and the Director of Safeguarding on sarah.bloomer@academytransformation.co.uk.
-If for any reason you cannot make a referral through these routes you have a duty to refer directly to the Local Authority Designated Officer (LADO) whom you can contact here: Melanie Skull Chair of Governors on 01279306136, cog@kingsmooracademy.attrust.org.uk
+We recognise the possibility that adults working in the academy may harm children.
+Any concerns (allegations or low level) about the conduct of adults in the academy (including supply staff and volunteers and contractors) should be taken to the Principal without delay (or where that is not possible to the LADO and the Director of Safeguarding (sarah.bloomer@attrust.co.uk)

+Any concerns about the principal should go to the Chair of the Local Academy Committee who will ensure that appropriate actions and referrals are followed/made to the LADO and the Director of Safeguarding.
+If for any reason you cannot make a referral through these routes you have a duty to refer directly to the Local Authority Designated Officer (LADO) whom you can contact here: 03330 139 797 or by e-mail: lado@essex.gov.uk (Please note this is not a secure address so any information sent must be password protected).